LUL-Game-Development-Group-6/TheChefsCurse/README.md

 ## Dependencies 🧩

 You should have at least **JDK11** to run the game.
-Recommended JDK version is 17. ☕
+Recommended JDK version is 17 (like the one installed in LUL's Physical Ubuntu lab machines.

 ## How to run ⌨️